 - Internal links – Each new post should link to a few other posts on your blog.
 Also, ensure you go into older posts and link to the new post.
 This interlinking should be to related topics on your site.

 - External links – It is also important to link to relevant external websites.
 By relevant, you should be linking to other websites that have similar content as yours.
 (Ensure external links are set to open in a new window.)

 ** Be sure to also read these 7 Crucial Tips for Making Your Christian Blogs More Successful!

 SEO Friendly Website

 To fully enjoy the benefits of SEO, there are some things on your website that can (and should) be done.
+I call this “Backend SEO” since it the backend settings of your website.
 SEO keywords are just a piece of the SEO puzzle.
 Aside from writing great content that is optimized for SEO, you'll want to ensure the rest of the site is set up for SEO as well.
 These are a few things that can help.

 - SEO friendly URL – Ensure you have changed the settings for your permalink structure.
 Go to Settings – Permalink and check the box for “Post Name.”

 - Breadcrumbs – Breadcrumbs help readers navigate your site more easily.

 - Optimize site speed – Ensure you are using a plugin to compress your image files and speed up your site.